awarbler/CSE212-Final-AW/1-topic.md

             return "The element is inserted at the end of Queue"
     ```

-5. Create a dequeue method
+5. Initialize a dequeue method
     - Dequeue is used instead of the remove function.
     - Call the isEmpty function
     - Dequeue will return the first element and will be removed.